 Interview with Angelica Alejandro

-Today, I would like to introduce you to my good friend Angelica Alejandro.
+Today on What On What’s Good with Jovin Tardif, I am here with my good friend Angelica Alejandro.
+We met at OWTFF 2019.
 Her work has been accredited and awarded within North America, while also receiving acclaim in Barcelona, India, Amsterdam, Nice and Cannes.
 You can catch her in Amazon’s “The Boys”, Hulu’s “The Handmaid’s Tale”, New Line Cinema’s “It: Chapter 2” and Netflix’s “Let It, Snow”.

 1. Good morning Angelica Alejandro, can you tell us about some of the projects you have participated in so far?

 I have been fortunate enough to work within Canada, the US and overseas…and in more than one language.
 It feels weird to list what I have done because to me all of it is simply living to “Do what you love and love what you do”.
 I live a life of #AttitudeofGratitude.
 Projects include film, television, voiceovers, commercials, hosting, reporting, speaker and presenting.
 Trying to figure out if I missed anything (laughing).
 Truly it has been such an honor to work with so many great people both in front and behind the camera.
 I feel almost guilty to consider it work because I really love what I do.

 2. What has been your favorite and why?

 You probably get this a lot, but really it’s hard to choose one.
 For me, all hold a special place in my heart for different reasons.
 Take this one project we filmed overseas, it was special to all of us that worked on it because our director was very eager to share his vision but, really wanted our input to take the project to a whole other level.
 It was based on a true story.
 He had interviewed the people and then shared his experience with all of us.
 It was a great collaborative process and we owe a lot to the director who created such a great safe space for our cast and crew on our set.